TheOriginalMatt/interfaces-daily-java-5-16/README.md

 I'm creating a small Java project each day to help me learn Java.
 These aren't rigorously tested, but instead exist just so I can get a better understanding of some portion of Java.

 ### Points of Interest
- + Java's class hierarcy is a lot more complex than I expected, this made designing the interface to be implemented for both `String` and `int` objects more difficult than expected
+ + ~~Java's class hierarcy is a lot more complex than I expected, this made designing the interface to be implemented for both `String` and `int` objects more difficult than expected~~
- + I wish there was a simpler way to override methods in interfaces.
-Currently if I want a method to accept an `int` in one implementation and a `String` in another, they have to both accept an `Object` and I have to manually throw an error if the user does anything illegal.
+ + ~~I wish there was a simpler way to override methods in interfaces.
+Currently if I want a method to accept an `int` in one implementation and a `String` in another, they have to both accept an `Object` and I have to manually throw an error if the user does anything illegal.~~
- + After looking at some of the interfaces created by Oracle, I think I've over estimated the power of the interface.
-While it can help direct any developers, each method added limits any implementation, so you can only specify the most bare bones requirements to keep from writing the class yourself
+ + ~~After looking at some of the interfaces created by Oracle, I think I've over estimated the power of the interface.
+While it can help direct any developers, each method added limits any implementation, so you can only specify the most bare bones requirements to keep from writing the class yourself~~
+ + After I pushed and went on to other Java code, I realized I should have used generic types, and went back and implemented those.
+After doing that, my implementations make WAY mroe sense

 ### Compiling